 For health oversight activities.
 We may disclose your health information to a health oversight agency for activities authorized by law.
 Oversight activities can include audits, investigations, inspections, depositions, subpoenas, surveys, licensure and disciplinary actions, criminal procedures or actions, or other activities necessary for the government to monitor programs, compliance with civil rights laws, and the health care system in general.

 For law enforcement purposes.
 We may disclose your health information if requested by law enforcement, military police, homeland security, presidential protective services, or legal authorities.
 If asked to do so by such law enforcement officials or legal agencies, we may release your PHI in the following circumstances: (a) suspicion of criminal conduct or potential death due to criminal conduct; or (b) in response to a warrant, summons, court order, administrative order, subpoena or other similar legal process.

 For compliance with the law.
 We will share information about you if Federal or State laws require it.
-This type of disclosure includes sharing your PHI with the Department of Health and Human Services and, more specifically, with the Office for Civil Rights as evidence of compliance with HIPAA Privacy Rules.
+This type of disclosure includes sharing your PHI with the Department of Health and Human Services and, more specifically, with the Office of Civil Rights as evidence of compliance with HIPAA Privacy Rules.

 Updated April 2016